To shake up your writing, you need to take a big leap out of your comfort zone. Chances are, your writing will follow.

 Day 3, Mar 19, Thursday.

 We head out early and board the train from New Delhi Railway Station to head towards the Himalayas.
-We board the Kathgodam Shatabdi Express train and travel First Class to the town of Kathgodam (5 hours and 40 minutes).
-This is where the mountains start.
-We transfer to taxis for the last three hours of our travel.
-Halfway home, we stop for a late lunch at the iHeart café owned and run by a couple from Bozeman, Montana (really!) who specialize in awesome coffee.
+We board the Kathgodam Shatabdi Express train and travel to the town of Kathgodam (5 hours and 40 minutes).
+In these foothills we transfer to taxis for the last three hours of our travel.
+Halfway home, we may stop for a late lunch at the iHeart café owned and run by a couple from Bozeman, Montana (really!) who specialize in awesome coffee.
 We arrive at The Himalayan Writing Retreat (THWR) in Satkhol Village – our home for the next seven days.